mariasimo/Brandlink/README.md

 # Brandlink

 Brandlink is my final project at Ironhack bootcamp.
-It is an SPA where designers can **sign up, create projects containing the brand guidelines and share them** with their clients.
+It is a SPA where designers can **sign up, create projects containing the brand guidelines and share them** with their clients.

 The aim is to offer designers a tool to present their work in a centralized, maintainable and and always up-to-date manner.
 Built with React + Express.